Vinz2008/C./README.md

 - [x] Only generate the externs when functions are called
 - [ ] Make import work on struct templates (copy the functions instead of generating externs) (see test21.cpoint)
 - [x] Make no_gc work directly with the cpoint compiler without cpoint-build (then make "make run" have -no-gc in the Makefile)
+- [ ] Make bools returned by operators and in for loops,etc i1s and not doubles

 ## Benchmarks compared to other languages